A Single-vendor vs Multi-vendor Approach == Reactive vs Proactive

 3. Single point of contact for support

-But in reality, all the above points are not achieved by selecting a single-vendor.
-The reasons for single-vendor not delivering above promises are
+But in reality, all the above points are not achieved by selecting a single vendor.
+The reasons for single-vendor not delivering the above promises are

 1. Disintegrated products: Vendors bundle multiple different products organically or inorganically into one package.
 There is no real product/technology level integration.
 Customers still end up using multiple policy definitions, consoles, and even EDR products to consolidate the logs.

 4. No single point of support: There is no single support personnel who can troubleshoot all functions of the platform.
-Customer ends up with several support people working on their issue.
+The customer ends up with several support people working on their issue.

 Does it work?